stefan-kolb/nucleus/README.md

 #### Require paasal and mark as dependency

-Add a dependency on the PaaSal gem, for instance in your application's Gemfile,
+Add a dependency on the Nucleus gem, for instance in your application's Gemfile,

 ```ruby
 gem 'paasal'